Investigational New Drugs and Biologics

 Control of Investigational Drugs and Biologics

-The UCSF Investigational Drugs Services page has info on the policies and procedures at UCSF (MyAccess login required).
+The UCSF Investigational Drug Services (also known as UCSF IDS or UCSF research pharmacy) page has info on the policies and procedures at UCSF (MyAccess login required).

 • Ensuring that the investigational drug/biologic is used only in accordance with the IRB-approved protocol.